Studley Royal Park including the Ruins of Fountains Abbey

 Rond de ruïnes van de cisterciënzer Fountains Abbey en Fountains Hall Castle in Yorkshire, werd een opvallend landschap gecreëerd.
 Het bijzondere zit hem in de 18e-eeuwse landschapsarchitectuur, de tuinen en gracht, de 19e-eeuwse plantages en vergezichten en het neogotische kasteel van Studley Royal.
 Fountains Abbey werd in 1132 opgericht en was al snel een van de grootste en rijkste cisterciënzer abdijen in Groot-Brittannië.
 In 1539 sloot Henry VIII de abdij tijdens de Dissolution of the Monasteries (Ontbinding van de Kloosters).
 Het park en de abdijruïnes illustreren de kracht van het middeleeuwse kloosterleven, en de smaak en rijkdom van de Europese hogere klassen in de 18e eeuw.

-Studley Royal: one of the few great 18th Century ‘green gardens’ to survive substantially in its original form: arguably the most spectacular water garden in England.
+Studley Royal Park is one of the few great 18th century gardens to survive substantially in its original form, and is one of the most spectacular water gardens in England.
 The landscape garden is an outstanding example of the development of the ‘English’ garden style throughout the 18th century, which influenced the rest of Europe.
-The garden contains canals and ponds, cascades, lawns and hedges, with elegant temples and statues used as eye-catchers.
-The layout of the gardens is determined by the form of the natural landscape, rather than a design that is imposed upon it.
-The Aislabies’ design survives substantially in its original form.
+With the integration of the River Skell into the water gardens and the use of ‘borrowed’ vistas from the surrounding countryside, the design and layout of the gardens is determined by the form of the natural landscape, rather than being imposed upon it.
+The garden contains canals, ponds, cascades, lawns and hedges, with elegant garden buildings, gateways and statues.
+The Aislabies’ vision survives substantially in its original form, most famously in the spectacular view of the ruins of Fountains Abbey itself.

-Fountains Abbey ruins: a key element in the garden scheme, providing the spectacular culmination to the principal vista, but also of outstanding importance in its own right.
-It is one of the few Cistercian houses surviving from the 12th Century and provides an unrivalled picture of a great religious house in all its parts.
-Fountains Abbey, founded in 1132, soon became one of the largest and richest Cistercian abbeys in Britain, before being closed by Henry VIII in 1539 during the Dissolution of the Monasteries.
-It was partially demolished soon after.
+Fountains Abbey ruins is not only a key eye catcher in the garden scheme, but is of outstanding importance in its own right, being one of the few Cistercian houses to survive from the 12th century and providing an unrivalled picture of a great religious house in all its parts.

 Criterion (i): Studley Royal Park including the ruins of Fountains Abbey owes its originality and striking beauty to the fact that a humanised landscape was created around the largest medieval ruins in the United Kingdom.
 The use of these features, combined with the planning of the water garden itself, is a true masterpiece of human creative genius.

-Criterion (iv): Combining the remains of the richest abbey in England, the Jacobean Fountains Hall, and Burgess’s miniature neo-Gothic masterpiece of St Mary’s, with the water gardens and deer park into one harmonious whole, Studley Royal Park including the ruins of Fountains Abbey illustrates the power of medieval monasticism, and the taste and wealth of the European upper classes in the 18th century.
+Criterion (iv): Combining the remains of the richest abbey in England, the Jacobean Fountains Hall, and Burges’s miniature neo-Gothic masterpiece of St Mary’s, with the water gardens and deer park into one harmonious whole, Studley Royal Park including the ruins of Fountains Abbey illustrates the power of medieval monasticism and the taste and wealth of the European upper classes in the 18th century.

 The Fountains site owes its originality and striking beauty to the fact that a humanized landscape of exceptional value was constituted around the largest medieval ruins of the United Kingdom, to serve as testimony to Cistercian expansion in England.
 Essential to the ruins of the abbey are the small Fountains Hall Castle, the landscaping, the gardens, and the canal created by John Aislabie in the 18th century, the plantations and vistas of the 19th century, and Studley Royal Church.